 Burrowing Owl: The site is located within documented burrowing owl habitat according to CNDDB (2022).
-No owls were seen on the property during the survey, and minimal suitable habitat was observed.
-The species is highly mobile and can virtually occur anywhere in the region however, burrowing owls are not expected to occur on the site due to lack of suitable burrows.
+No owls were seen on the property during the survey and no active burrows were observed.
+No owl signs or castings were present during the field investigation.
+Burrowing owls are not expected to be active on site or in the surrounding area.